ntanej3/CityTrafficSimulator/README.md

 ## Hypothesis or hypotheses before running the simulation:

+One expectation that we would have for the simulation is that walkways, rather than businesses or residences, would be the nodetype with the most traffic.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

 ## Instructions on how to use the program: